-Nothing against all of the wonderful variations that could be made, but I like to keep my soda bread nice and simple - like the 'Wonder Bread' of that early era in Ireland.
-So we choose to enjoy our Irish Soda Bread in this white soda bread form.
-And it is absolutely wonderful!
+I have nothing against all the wonderful variations that could be made, but I like to keep my soda bread nice and simple - like the 'Wonder Bread' of that early era in Ireland.

 🥘 Ingredients

-Just 4 simple ingredients and you're on your way to the smell of some amazing bread baking!
-This no-knead, no-yeast bread couldn't be easier, and I've linked to my page for a WHOLE BUNCH of ways to substitute buttermilk!
+Just 4 simple ingredients, and you're on your way to the smell of some amazing bread baking.
+This no-knead, no-yeast bread couldn't be easier, and I've linked to my page for ways to substitute buttermilk if you don not have any.

-Grab your ingredients and a set of deep cake pans for best results!
-This Irish soda bread is quick and easy to make so you can slather it with butter in no time!
+Grab your ingredients and a set of deep cake pans for the best results.

 - Prep.
-Preheat your oven to 425°F (218°C) and grease an 8-inch cake pan or line a baking sheet with parchment paper. *I prefer to use a set of the 2" deep cake pans, grease the bottom cake pan and use the second as a lid to simulate the bastible that Irish Soda Bread was originally baked in.
+Preheat your oven to 425°F (220°C) and grease an 8-inch cake pan or line a baking sheet with parchment paper. *I prefer to use a set of 2" deep cake pans.
+I grease the bottom cake pan and use the second as a lid to simulate the bastible that Irish Soda Bread was originally baked in.

 - Combine ingredients.
-In a large mixing bowl, sift the flour and add the baking soda and salt.
+In a large mixing bowl, sift 4 cups of flour and add 1½ teaspoons of baking soda and 1 teaspoon of salt.
 Stir to mix with the flour, then make a well in the center of your dry ingredients.
-Add the buttermilk and stir until a sticky dough is formed (even though the dough is sticky, it may be in pieces).
+Add 1¾ buttermilk and stir until a sticky dough is formed (even though the dough is sticky, it may be in pieces).

 Shape & Bake